eyolegoo/PROJECT-7/README.md

 - 4 [Rancher](https://www.rancher.com/products/rancher) – an open source software platform that enables organizations to run and manage [Docker](https://en.wikipedia.org/wiki/Docker_(software)) and Kubernetes in production.

 - 5 [Grafana](https://grafana.com) – a multi-platform open source analytics and interactive visualization web application.

+- 6 [Prometheus](https://prometheus.io) – An open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.

+- 7 [Kibana](https://www.elastic.co/kibana/) – Kibana is a free and open user interface that lets you visualize your Elasticsearch [Elasticsearch](https://www.elastic.co/elasticsearch/) data and navigate the [Elastic](https://www.elastic.co/elastic-stack/) Stack.

+**Side Self Study**

+- Read about [Network-attached storage (NAS)](https://en.wikipedia.org/wiki/Network-attached_storage), [Storage Area Network (SAN)](https://en.wikipedia.org/wiki/Storage_area_network) and related protocols like NFS, (s)FTP, SMB, iSCSI.
+Explore what [Block-level storage](https://en.wikipedia.org/wiki/Block-level_storage) is and how it is used by Cloud Service providers, know the difference from Object storage.
+On the example of AWS services understand the difference between Block Storage, Object Storage and Network File System.